 We rarely name specific retail brands in the editorial side of this website, but because sprouted grains are so new and may not be available yet in your store, we're listing some retail product sources here, so that you can see what an interesting array of products are starting to sprout up (pardon the pun!)

-Photo Credits this page: Sprouted Grain closeup – Food for Life; Germination Equipment – Sun Valley Rice; Peter Reinhart – Peter Reinhart.
+Photo Credits this page: Sprouted Grains in hands - To Your Health Sprouted Flour; Germination Equipment – Sun Valley Rice; Peter Reinhart – Peter Reinhart.